decodelabs/wellspring/README.md

 spl_autoload_call('test');
 ```

+When registered via Wellspring, loaders are wrapped in a `Loader` instance; this wrapper passes autoload calls directly to the original callback and has a void return type, matching the expected signature of the `spl_autoload_register()` function.

 ### Error handling

-Wellspring does not attempt to handle errors or exceptions that may be thrown by loaders.
-If a loader throws an error, it will be propagated up to the caller and should be handled by the application, in the same way as if the loader was registered directly via `spl_autoload_register()`.
+Wellspring does not intercept exceptions thrown by user autoloaders; SPL stops the chain automatically when an exception is thrown, matching existing behaviour with SPL functions.

 ## Deduplication

+Wellspring ensures that each autoloader is only registered once, even if the same callable is added directly through SPL.
+Callable identity covers functions, static methods, instance methods, closures, and invokable objects, matched case-insensitively for class and method names.

 If static references (such as `['Class', 'method']` or `'Class::method'`) are registered multiple times, Wellspring will automatically deduplicate them, ensuring the same loader is not called multiple times for the same class.

-Please note though, object instances are only deduplicated if they are the **same** instance, not if they are different instances of the same class as instances are considered unique.
+Object instances are only deduplicated if they are the **same** instance, not if they are different instances of the same class as instances are considered unique.
 This also applies to `Closures` (both defined as classic anonymous functions and as first class callables such as `$this->method(...)`) as the _context_ of the closure is considered unique.

 ### Unregistering Loaders